 - Thursdays and Fridays: Mass General Hospital Food For Families Pantry (151 Everett Avenue).
 Available 2X per month to MGH patients by referral.
 Please call 617-887-3575

 - Saturdays: Meals available 8:30am-1pm at Saint Luke’s Episcopal Church (201 Washington Avenue, Chelsea).
 You can also register to receive a monthly bag of groceries by appointment 1 time/month.
 Please call 617-884-4278

 Pandemic-EBT, or P-EBT, is a federal benefit from SNAP during the COVID-19 epidemic.
 It provides $5.70 per child per day for every day school is closed to help pay for food during this time.
 You are eligible if you have school aged children who qualify for free or reduced price school meals (your immigration status does not matter).
-You will receive a letter in the mail in May about your P-EBT benefits.
+You will receive a letter and P-EBT card in the mail in late May to early June.
 If you do not get a letter by mid June, call the Department of Transitional Assistance (DTA) Assistance Line at 877-382-2364.
 See the Project Bread website for more information.

 Help Paying Rent

 Any residents who cannot pay rent or need to find affordable housing should explore these options: